tigerraj32/Cheetsheet-Collection/postman.md

 # Dynamic Variable

 ## Setting dynamic variable via external script.

 Postman can only trigger HTTP request, So there is no direct way we can execute script such as **.sh script**.
-But you can run a local server (here node js server) and write a node js script to execute a **shell script** or other executable file
+But you can run a local server (here node js server) and write a node js script to execute a **shell script** or other executable files
 Now let do that In step by step

 ### Step 1: Define Your Task
-I hav a php script that provide me the token.
-This token will be later use in api request.
-This script looks some thing like this whichis saved as **TokenGenerato.php**
+I have a PHP script that provide me with the token.
+This token will be later used in API request.
+This script looks something like this which is saved as **TokenGenerato.php**

 ```php
 <?php